awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-batch.md

 + The path to the S3 bucket where you want to store the output of the job\.
 + The name of the model that you want to use in the transform job\.

-For examples on how to use batch transform, see [Step 3\.4\.2: Deploy the Model to Amazon SageMaker Batch Transform ](ex1-batch-transform.md)\.
+For examples on how to use batch transform, see [Step 2\.4\.2: Deploy the Model with Batch Transform ](ex1-batch-transform.md)\.

 Batch transform is ideal for situations where:
 + You want to get inferences for an entire dataset and store them online\.